 Who's Hiring Now

-The U.S. Department of Labor reported that the unemployment rate was little changed at 5.9%, and there were 850,000 job gains in June 2021.
-Job growth occurred in leisure and hospitality, public and private education, professional and business services, retail trade, and other services.
+The U.S. Department of Labor reported that the unemployment rate declined to 5.2%, and there were 235,000 job gains in August 2021.
+Job growth occurred in professional and business services, transportation and warehousing, private education, manufacturing, and other services.

 Companies That Are Hiring Now